St. Louis Divorce Lawyers

 Obtaining a Divorce in St. Louis

-In order for a divorce petition to be heard in a St. Louis court, at least one of the parties named must be a resident of the state of Missouri.
-For armed services personnel one must be stationed in the state for at least 90 days before the divorce may be filed.
+For a divorce petition to be heard in a St. Louis court, at least one of the parties named must be a resident of the state of Missouri.
+For armed services personnel, one must be stationed in the state for at least 90 days before the divorce may be filed.

-If both parties are in agreement that the marriage is indeed irretrievably broken, the judge presiding over the proceedings will accept that as grounds and grant the petition.
-If the other spouse disagrees, the petitioner may be asked to provide proof that the marriage has been irretrievably broken and there is no chance of reconciliation between the two parties.
+If both parties agree that the marriage is indeed irretrievably broken, the judge presiding over the proceedings will accept that as grounds and grant the petition.
+If the other spouse disagrees, the petitioner may be asked to prove that the marriage has been irretrievably broken, and there is no chance of reconciliation between the two parties.
 In this case, the petitioner can present evidence of any of the following circumstances: